Jack Anderson 1936 - 2020 - Obituary

 or Grace Church Cathedral, www.gracechurchcharleston.org/giving-serving

-.
 His funeral service will be held 2:00 p.m., July 21, 2020 in Grace Church Cathedral, 98 Wentworth Street, Charleston.
-In this time of the pervasive COVID19 virus the family requests all to participate by viewing Grace Cathedral Church's live-stream of the service at https://www.youtube.com/user/GraceChurchChrlstn
+In this time of the pervasive COVID19 virus the family encourages all to participate by viewing Grace Cathedral Church's live-stream of the service at https://www.youtube.com/user/GraceChurchChrlstn

 .